OctopusDeploy/blog/blog/2021-03/k8s-microservices-demo/index.md

 ## Creating the deployment template

-If you look at the [YAML containing all the Kubernetes resource definitions](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/release/kubernetes-manifests.yaml), you will notice a pattern where each deployment is exposed by a matching service.
+If you look at the [YAML that contains all the Kubernetes resource definitions](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/release/kubernetes-manifests.yaml), you will notice a pattern where each deployment is exposed by a matching service.
 Pairing deployments and services like this is a common practice in Kubernetes deployments, and this pattern is captured by the **Deploy Kubernetes containers** step in Octopus.

 You will also notice that the deployment definitions are largely similar for the majority of the microservices.
 They all define: